 Humans are sometimes challenged by the tiniest things.
+Malaria for instance.
 We continue to fail to control the spread of malaria carried by Plasmodium falciparum, the parasite responsible for the most deadly malaria disease in humans.
-Although malaria morbidity and mortality is difficult to establish, there are up to 515 million cases yearly, and one to two millions deaths.
+Although the actual numbers of people who fall ill or die from malaris are difficult to establish because so many cases go unreported, estimates are 515 million cases yearly, and one to two millions deaths.
 Disease, death, and significant economic repercussions because mosquitoes that weigh a measly 2.5 mg carry the protist in its sporozoite form until it reaches blood via a bite from the female insect.
 The parasite completes its lifecycle, invading the hepatocytes of the liver and the red blood cells and causing disease and/or death in its human host.

 Acronym Required previously wrote about the challenge of malaria prevention and treatment in Malaria Prevention, Progress in Fits and Spurts.
-As that 2005 article discussed, Novartis had just revealed that it was again unable to produce the quantities of the drug that it had agreed to in its "private-public partnership" with the World Health Organization.
-Novartis is the sole manufacturer of the drug Coartem, an artemisin based combination therapy which has proven to be one of the most effective treatments for malaria.
-In 2004 the company had also fallen short of its production goals, but it had *promised* that 2005 would be different; that it was capable of meeting demand.
+At the time, in 2005, Novartis had just announced that it was again unable to produce the quantities of the drug that it had agreed to in its "private-public partnership" with the World Health Organization.
+Novartis is the sole manufacturer of the drug Coartem, an artemisin based combination therapy that is the most effective treatment for malaria.
+In 2004 the company had also fallen short of its production goals, but had *promised* that 2005 would be different, that it was capable of meeting demand.
 Both years the company blamed their production failure on few initial orders and shortages of the plant quingtao, indigenous to China, from which arteminsin is derived.
+The shortages raised questions like, is there a better drug, one that isn't dependent on an over-harvested plant?

 The researchers previously engineered E.coli to produce amorphadiene, an isoprenoid precursor to artemisinic acid, in research that was published in 2003 in the journal Nature Biotechnology; "Engineering a mevalonate pathway in Escherichia coli for production of terpenoids" (published online June 1, 2003), described here on the Berkeley press release site.
 At the time, the principal investigator Jay Keasling noted: "By inserting these genes into bacteria, we've given them the ability to make artemisinin quickly, efficiently and cheaply, and in an environmentally friendly way.
 Although E.coli replicates faster than yeast and can churn out more of the desired compounds, this next step, transformation of amorphadiene to artemisinic acid, turned out to be accomplished by cytochrome P450, a cellular membrane enzyme that functions in yeast but not E.coli.
 Keasling commented on the fortuitous research environment that led to the latest research: